The UMCG and Double Degree PhD collaboration

 - Housing: you need a place to live.
 The university will guide you in this process, but you yourself are ultimately responsible for finding accommodation.
 Please allow yourself sufficient time to do so!

 - Studying/doing research at the UMCG: in order to work at our University Medical Center you need to fulfill some specific requirements in relation to health in order to keep our hospital environment a safe place for our patients.
-This means that you will need to be clear of TB and MRSA - our International Office will inform you of the details when relevant.
+This means that you will need to be clear of TB and MRSA - the UMCG will inform you of the details when relevant.

 Our International Service Desk, that arranges all visa matters, has made an instructive Prezi presentation about Moving To Groningen so that you may better inform yourself!